 In this work, we contribute to the literature of symmetry and \DLAm characterization of quantum circuits by studying the algebraic properties of three QAOA ansätze for maxcut.
 These include the standard ansatz introduced in the original QAOA manuscript~\cite{farhi2014quantum}.
 Here, there are only two generators where certain Paulis are summed over all the edges and vertices of the graph, respectively.
 Then, we consider the orbit ansatz proposed in~\cite{sauvage2022building} where the generators are instead defined by summing operators according to the automorphism group of the graph.
 Finally, we also study the multi-angle~\cite{herrman2022angle,shi2022multi} (or free) ansatz, where one assigns a single parameter to each gate in the standard ansatz.

 In the case of multi-angle QAOA ansatz, we give a complete characterization of the \DLA for any graph, finding that they fall within one of six families.
 In particular, in all graph families (except for the cycle and the path graphs) the dimension of the \DLA grows exponentially with the number of vertices in the graph.
-We then analyze the implications of these results, and show that multi-angle is extremely prone to exhibiting barren plateaus, even when using a single layer of the ansatz.
+We then analyze the implications of these results, and show that multi-angle case is prone to exhibiting barren plateaus, even when using a single layer of the ansatz.